Napier was destroyed by earthquake and fire in 1931 and rebuilt in the styles of the times.

 In 1992, with support from the Napier City Council, the Trust became a full-time operation with a salaried staff member and its own premises and shop at what was once the Napier's Central Fire Station in Tennyson Street, Napier.

-Today the Trust occupies a hugely increased space at the renamed Art Deco Centre and employs four full-time staff members and six part time staff members, assisted by over 120 dedicated volunteers.
+Today the Trust occupies a hugely increased space at 7 Tennyson Street, Napier. the renamed Art Deco Centre.
+Governed by a Board of Trustees, the staff are supported by over 120 dedicated volunteers.

-Each year an estimated 25,000 people take an Art Deco Walk, some on guided walks led by the Trust's volunteer walk guides and others on self guided walks through the Art Deco city using the Trust’s Self Guided Walks Brochure.
-In 2010, after operating for 25 years, the Trust's turnover exceeded $1.5 Million.
+Each year over 20,000 people take an Art Deco Walk, some on guided walks led by the Trust's volunteer walk guides and others on self guided walks through the Art Deco city using the Trust’s Self Guided Walks Brochure.